-The handmade noodles used in laghman actually remind me of my favorite Chinese restaurant here in Sydney, Australia, but the broth that is added to these noodles are what sets it apart.
+The handmade noodles used in laghman remind me of my favorite Chinese restaurant here in Sydney, Australia, but the broth added to these noodles sets it apart.

-Forget the soy sauce coated noodles in your favorite Chinese dishes.
-Instead, laghman is topped with a spicey, salty soup that contains meat, peppers, onions, carrots and herbs.
+Forget the soy sauce-coated noodles in your favorite Chinese dishes.
+Instead, laghman is topped with a spicy, salty soup that contains meat, peppers, onions, carrots, and herbs.

-The sometimes difficult to eat thick noodles have a tendency to splash soup around, so be careful when eating laghman and wearing a white shirt.
+The sometimes challenging to eat thick noodles tend to splash soup around, so be careful when eating laghman and wearing a white shirt.

-These dumplings are served usually with some vinegar or some ketchup, but I also enjoy them with sour cream.
+These dumplings are usually served with vinegar or ketchup, but I also enjoy them with sour cream.

 Be careful with biting in for the first time!
 The fat and juice on the inside can be piping hot and squirt out everywhere.

-Traditionally, shashlik is a skewer of mutton with a high fat ratio, but I find that getting skewers of chicken or beef is quite easy at many restaurants in larger cities.
+Traditionally, shashlik is a skewer of mutton with a high fat ratio.
+Still, I find that getting skewers of chicken or beef is relatively easy at many restaurants in larger cities.

 Shashlik meat is generally served with sliced onion, and cucumber slices are also a popular accompaniment.

 Beshbarmak may or may not be considered a food delight.
-For me, personally, I am not a fan, but you might love it if you love meat.
+I am not a fan, but you might love it if you love meat.

-The main premise of beshbarmak consists of horse or sheep meat that has been boiled in its own broth and fat.
+The central premise of beshbarmak consists of horse or sheep meat that has been boiled in its own broth and fat.
 This broth is then served over noodles and eaten with the hands.

-Beshbarmak would not be considered especially flavorful in a spice sense, but it is a very traditional dish that is usually eaten at special occasions like births or deaths.
+Beshbarmak would not be considered especially flavorful in a spice sense, but it is a traditional dish usually eaten on special occasions like births or deaths.
 It is also a custom to place a boiled sheep head in front of the guest of honor.